Table of Contents

 Their guarantees can sound reassuring, but if they’re charging you money, there’s something in it for them.
 Be sure to know what you’re qualified for, and you shouldn’t have to give up any of your money to apply and receive a pension that you’ve earned with your service.

-The first step is to know what you’re eligible for.
+The first step is to know what benefits you’re eligible to receive.
 Veterans over 65 who have low income may qualify for pension benefits, for themselves or their survivors.
 Additional benefits may be paid for vets or surviving spouses who require daily assistance, or who are housebound.
-Veterans’ who have a service-connected disability may qualify for veterans’ disability benefits.
+Veterans who have a service-connected disability may qualify for veterans’ disability benefits.

 Any professional who helps you with your claim must be accredited by the VA.
 You can look online at the VA website to see if someone is accredited.
 The VA accredits three types of professionals to help you complete and file pension claims, so be sure you’re talking to one of these:

 Beware of offers to “help” you qualify for benefits by moving around your assets.
 While anyone would want to maximize their chances to qualify, within legal limits, these offers can contain several traps.
 First, you may not actually qualify and may later be required to repay the benefits paid.
 Second, in shifting assets around to qualify for veterans’ pension you might then be ineligible for Medicaid benefits.

 These scammers often try to convince you they can “help” you qualify for supplemental Aid and Attendance benefits by transferring your assets to a trust.
 All of these “deals” contain the same unintended adverse effects for you; meanwhile, the scammers gouge you with fees.
 Experts advise that you be fully informed of the long-term consequences of any offer and consult a trusted VA accredited financial adviser before agreeing to anything,